dpploy/chen-3170/README.md

 file listed in the code repository is clicked on.

 Click on the `launch/binder` badge below to launch a Jupyter Notebook server for the course notebooks.
-There will be a delay for the Binder cloud server to create a virtual machine for you.
+There will be a delay for the Binder cloud server to build a Anaconda environment for you.
 However once it is done, it will start a Jupyter Notebook server on your web browser with all notebooks listed.
 Upon clicking on individual notebook files, you will access the live course notebooks.